sunrise-atelier/almanac/README.md

 Almanac readme · MD
 # Almanac

-Free, bilingual plug-and-play business tools for small ethnic businesses — POS systems, reservation and waitlist tools, inventory trackers.
+Free, bilingual plug-and-play business tools for small AAPI businesses — POS systems, reservation and waitlist tools, inventory trackers.
 Built to be deployed on-site, not just published on GitHub.

 ---

 ## What it does

 - Free, open-source POS, reservation, and inventory tools
-- Available in English, Mandarin, Cantonese, Japanese, Korean, Tagalog, Vietnamese, and Spanish
+- Available in English, Mandarin, Cantonese, Japanese, Korean, Tagalog, and Vietnamese
 - Designed to be installed, configured, and demonstrated in person by volunteers
-- Targets family-run restaurants, corner stores, and small businesses in OC's ethnic business corridors
+- Targets family-run restaurants, corner stores, and small businesses in AAPI business corridors
 ## Tech stack

 - **Frontend** — Next.js, React, TypeScript, Tailwind CSS